SamuelEarl/fanny-pack-ui-old/src/routes/components/select/single/+page.svelte.md

 </select>
 ```

-Notice how the values for each option are different from the labels in each option.
+Notice how the values for each option are different from their labels?
 You would probably have to pass an array of objects that looked something like this to the select element:

 ```
 const jobOptionsObjects = [